Note: Not all courses are offered every semester or every academic year.

 SWCL 748—Clinical Social Work Practice in Relation to Death, Dying, and Bereavement [3 credits]

-This course provides a framework of knowledge, skills and values for culturally competent and responsive social work practice in helping clients who confront the issues of death and dying.
-A comparative, critically reflective approach to content is employed.
-The students will explore experiences of death, dying and bereavement in relation to diversity of ethnicity or culture, age, gender, sexual orientation, and social class.
+This course provides students with a framework of knowledge, skills, and professional values for a culturally aware and responsive social work approach to helping clients who confront issues of death, dying, and loss.
+A comparative, critically reflective lifespan approach to content is employed.
+The course introduces strategies for communicating effectively about life-limiting illness, mortality, and grief.
+Risk assessment and intervention skills are surveyed for mitigating potentially negative outcomes such as suicide, homicide, and persistent manifestations of grief.
+Limits of the health care system, profit motives, and health disparities in mortality outcomes are also critically examined.
+Students will explore experiences of death, dying and bereavement in relation to diversity of culture, race, age, gender, sexual orientation, and social class.

 SWCL 749-Clinical Social Work Practice with LGBTQI+ Communities [3 credits]